 History of Valencia

 Valencia was set up in 138BC and it’s one of the oldest cities in Spain.

 I love Barcelona, and as a feng shui consultant – it’s one of my favourite cities that has excellent feng shui on all fronts.
 Few other cities can compete with Barcelona’s Mediterranean charm, vibrancy and elegance.
 So, let me unpack.
 Perfect location ie by the sea with glorious sunshine, amazing and recognisable buildings and architecture (dreamy, curvy Gaudi), for football lovers (FC Barcelona) the spiritual vibe (enlightening La Sagrada Familia), history, far-out, epic cuisine including Cava tasting, a great market and a beach, art, including surrealist artist Miro and more…

 La Sagrada Familia and spiritual feng shui

 Seville, the Andalucian capital, is the sunniest city in Europe (nicknamed the frying pan of Europe) and the birthplace of flamenco.
-From feng shui perspective, this city full of chi or charge, if you like, requires full attention.
+From a feng shui perspective, this city full of chi or charge, if you like, requires full attention.
 Seville is the fourth biggest city in Spain (after Barcelona, Madrid and Valencia).

-If you are looking for a feng shui consultant near you – with 30+ years of experience in feng shui, vastu and environmental psychology feel free to call/text me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
+If you are looking for a feng shui consultant near you – with 30+ years of experience in feng shui, vastu and environmental psychology, feel free to call/text me on +44 7956 288574 for a quote for feng shui consultation for your home or workplace.
 Although I live in London, I do remote feng shui consultations, and I do travel.
 Email me

-If you’re looking for a feng shui consultant near your home or business here’s a list of places where I work onsite or/and remotely.
+If you’re looking for a feng shui consultant near your home or business, here’s a list of places where I work onsite or/and remotely.